Linuxfabrik/lfops/roles/system_update/README.md

 `system_update__post_update_code`

 * This codeblock will be executed after the updates have been installed and before a potential reboot.
+The security lane runs it as well, unless `system_update__security_post_update_code` says otherwise.
 * Type: String.
 * Default: unset

 `system_update__pre_update_code`

 * This codeblock will be executed before the update process is started.
 Can be used to check pre-conditions for updating, for example for checking cluster nodes.
+The security lane runs it as well, unless `system_update__security_pre_update_code` says otherwise.
 * Type: String.
 * Default: unset